Olivia Wilde: 2019–present: Directorial debut and expansion

+Wilde directed and starred in the comedy film The Invite, based on the Spanish film The People Upstairs and written by Rashida Jones and Will McCormack with Wilde, Seth Rogen, Edward Norton and Penélope Cruz starring.

+Wilde stars as protagonist Erika Tracy in the Gregg Araki erotic comedy thriller film, I Want Your Sex.

 Upcoming projects

-Wilde is currently directing and starring the comedy film The Invite, based on the spanish film The People Upstairs and written by Rashida Jones and Will McCormack with Wilde, Seth Rogen, Edward Norton and Penélope Cruz starring.

-She is also attached to direct Perfect, a biopic about gymnast Kerri Strug for Searchlight Pictures, an untitled holiday-comedy film for Universal Pictures, another holiday comedy titled Naughty, also for Universal, as well as LuckyChap Entertainment, an adaptation of the comic Avengelyne for Warner Bros.
+She is also attached to direct an untitled holiday-comedy film for Universal Pictures, another holiday comedy titled Naughty, also for Universal, as well as LuckyChap Entertainment, an adaptation of the comic Avengelyne for Warner Bros.
 Pictures, with Tony McNamara writing and Margot Robbie potentially starring, and a TV series adaptation of the novel A Visit from the Goon Squad.

 Other ventures

 In late 2023, Wilde co-founded New York City-based venture capital firm called Proximity Ventures, focusing on early and growth-stage funding for both consumer and enterprise sectors.